open-ish/vue2-template/src/README.md

 ## What does it solve?

 Once the application gets huge, keep it with good performance is one of the most challenging.
 A good approach that helps us is to create small chunks and get them smartly.
-Getting components async/lazy and choose the right moment to do it can help us a lot. vue-cli (using behind the scenes Vue and webpack) give us a nice approach to delay some chunk and reuse them when they are called in more then one place.
+Getting components async/lazy and choose the right moment to do it can help us a lot. vue-cli (using behind the scenes Vue and webpack) give us a nice approach to delay some chunks and reuse them when they are called in more than one place.

 The best part about it is easiness.
 You only will need to `change the way you are importing components` and combine it with a `v-if directive`.
 Let's take a look.